Visiting West Portholland beach in Cornwall with kids

 The west side is a very small cove with a few cottages, farm and a couple of holiday homes.
 There seem to be more cottages to the east side and some websites say there are toilets and a café in the east, but we’ve never been to see.
 We tend to stick to the west side.

-According to Visit Cornwall there are only 40 residents in Portholland in total!
+According to Visit Cornwall, there are only 40 residents in Portholland in total.

 When the tide goes out then there is some sand on the west side.
 The kids love searching in the rocks for sea animals, climbing over the rocks and making sand castles.
+It’s super rocky and perfect for rock pooling!

+Or making dinosaur cities!
 Reuben created a dinosaur city whilst Ben dug a channel of water from the rock pools to surround dinosaur city with water.
+We stayed until the tide came back in and washed away Dinosaur City!
+Nooooooo!

-West Portholland photos and videos
+West Portholland photos:

 What to read next

-Cornwall with kids: Hemmick Beach
+Hemmick Beach

-Cornwall with kids: walking the coast path to Mevagissey
+Walking the coast path to Mevagissey

-Cornwall with kids: Pentewan Sands Beach
+Pentewan Sands Beach

-Cornwall with kids: Pentewan Sands Holiday Park review
+Pentewan Sands Holiday Park review

-Cornwall with kids: Porthluney Beach
+Porthluney Beach

 Please pin me!

-So nice to see Port Holland again.
+1. So nice to see Port Holland again.
 I used to live in the farmhouse opposite the chapel in West Port Holland.
 Pengelly Farm.